raj-vivek/Full-Stack-Developer-Learning-Hub/1. Java/5. Collection Faramework/4. Map Interface/1. HashMap/README.md

       ```
    4. Place this object at index 6 if no other object is presented there i.e the index in the `table` array is `null`.
    5. In this case, a node object is found at index 6 – this is a case of collision.
-   6. In that case, check via the hashCode() and equals() method if both the keys are the same.
+   6. In that case, check via the `hashCode()` and `equals()` method if both the keys are the same.
    7. If keys are the same, replace the value with the current value.
    8. Otherwise, connect this node object to the previous node object via linked list and both are stored at index

-4. Using the get() method
+4. Using the `get()` method
-   1. Calculate hash code of Key {“vaibhav”}.
+   1. Calculate hash code of Key `{“vaibhav”}`.
 It will be generated as 118.
    2. Calculate index by using index method it will be 6.
-   3. Go to index 6 of the array and compare the first element’s key with the given key.
-If both are equals then return the value, otherwise, check for the next element if it exists.
+   3. Go to index 6 of the array and compare the first element’s key with the given key using `equals()`.
+If both are equal then return the value, otherwise, check for the next element if it exists.
-   4. In our case, it is not found as the first element and the next node object is not null.
+   4. In our case, it is not found as the first element, and the next node object is not null.
-   5. If the next node is null then return null.
+   5. If the next node is `null` then return `null`.
-   6. If the next of node is not null traverse to the second element and repeat process 3 until the key is not found or next is not null.
+   6. If the next of node is not null traverse to the second element and repeat process 3, until the key is found or next is null.

+### Notes

-   7. Time complexity is almost constant for the put and the get method until rehashing is not done.
+1. Time complexity is almost constant for the put and the get method until rehashing is not done.
-   8. In case of collision, i.e. index of two or more nodes are the same, nodes are joined by a link list i.e. the second node is referenced by the first node and the third by the second, and so on.
+2. In case of collision, i.e. index of two or more nodes are the same, nodes are joined by a link list i.e. the second node is referenced by the first node and the third by the second, and so on.
-   9. If the key given already exist in HashMap, the value is replaced with the new value.
+3. If the key given already exist in HashMap, the value is replaced with the new value.
-   10. hash code of the null key is 0.
+4.  hash code of the null key is 0.
-   11. When getting an object with its key, the linked list is traversed until the key matches or null is found on the next field.
+5. When getting an object with its key, the linked list is traversed until the key matches or null is found on the next field.

 ### Improving Hashmap Collision Handling